KSG-IT/ksg-nett/CONTRIBUTING.md

 We use the following rules for incrementing the system version:

 1. Everytime a new module is merged, we increase the MINOR version.
-2. Everytime one or more modules receives an improvement in form of **more functionality**, we icnrease the MINOR version.
+2. Everytime one or more modules receives an improvement in form of **more functionality**, we increase the MINOR version.
 3. Everytime a module receives a minor change or bug fix, we increase the PATCH version.
+4. (If we ever get this far) API-breaking changes or complete restructuring of the app will increase the MAJOR version.

 The official release of the web page will be version 1.0.0.